1984 Formula One World Championship: Season report

-Zolder held its last Formula One Grand Prix when it hosted the third round Belgian Grand Prix.
-Fittingly at the track where Ferrari's Gilles Villeneuve had been killed in 1982, Michele Alboreto took pole and won the race carrying Villeneuve's #27 on his car.
-The Dijon-Prenois circuit also hosted its final Grand Prix when it hosted the French Grand Prix (Rd.5) won by Niki Lauda.

-Race by race summary

 Round 1: Brazil

 Most of the Formula One seasons in the 1980s started at the sweltering tropical heat and humidity of the Jacarepagua Riocentro Autodrome in Rio de Janeiro, Brazil.
 A 10-day test followed by the Grand Prix often was the case.
 In addition to a frantic start, drivers had to deal with people running across the track with the cars bearing down on those people; Briton Derek Warwick in the French factory Renault led until an incident with Niki Lauda led to suspension failure; Frenchman Alain Prost won his first Grand Prix with McLaren at the flat and rough but fast Rio circuit.
 This was also Ayrton Senna's first Formula One race, he was driving for the Toleman team.
 Senna would prove to be the first retirement of the season when the turbo on his 4 cyl Hart engine failed on lap 8.

 Round 2: South Africa

 The South African Grand Prix was held traditionally at the fast and flowing Kyalami circuit near the high-altitude city of Johannesburg.
 During the race morning warm up session, Piercarlo Ghinzani had a massive accident at the fastest corner on the track, the Jukskei sweeping uphill left hander.
 As a result of the full fuel load in his Osella, a huge fire started which completely consumed the car, though Ghinzani escaped with only minor burns to his hands.
 However, it was enough for him to be withdrawn from the race.

 Brazilian Nelson Piquet qualified on pole position, with Prost 2nd.
 The latter, however, had to start from the pit lane due to problems with his car (Prost was able to race the spare car after ignition problem with Lauda's McLaren was solved, as the Ghinzani crash allowed McLaren extra time to fix it.
 If not for the crash Lauda would have had the spare and Prost would not have driven).
 Although the Brabhams with their highly powerful BMW turbo engines proved to be very quick on this circuit, they were very unreliable cars, mostly due to the single turbocharger of the 4 cylinder engine.
 In addition to Piquet retiring, his teammate Teo Fabi also retired, and Austrian Niki Lauda moved up through the field to win in his McLaren.
 Prost was able to carve his way from the back to 2nd place, keeping his lead in the championship.
-The new Brazilian driver Ayrton Senna finished 6th in the race in his Toleman under considerable back pain, scoring his first ever world championship point.
+The new Brazilian driver Ayrton Senna finished 6th in the race in his Toleman under considerable back pain, scoring his first ever World Championship point.